Daniel-Ibarrola/Client-Server/README.md

 # Socket

-Socket implementation in python and C++.
+Basic client/server using sockets implementation in python and C++.